d-cosin/Enrom_POI_Classifier/README.md

 Repositary used for Udacity Data Analyst Nanodegree 5th Project: Identify Fraud from Enrom Email.

 The project explores a dataset containing Enron former employees' financial and email data.
 The main goal is to come up with a machine learning model able to efficiently classify the employees as a Person of Interest (POI) probably involved in corruption mechanisms.
-Different classifications model are trained and tested, checking their performances metrics, and, optimizing their hyperparameters.
+Different classification models are trained and tested, checking their performances metrics, and, optimizing their hyperparameters.

 The repo is composed of: